AzraiHasan/charrue-financial/components/components-todo/dashboard-todo-list.md

-# TODO List for Dashboard Development
+# Updated Dashboard TODO List

+## Phase 1: Local Development and Optimization

+### 1. Dashboard Component Optimization

+- [ ] Implement lazy loading for Dashboard components
+  - [ ] Create separate components for CashInHand, and WeeklyExpenses
+  - [ ] Use Nuxt's built-in lazy loading capabilities (e.g., `defineAsyncComponent`)
+  - [ ] Update Dashboard.vue to use lazy-loaded components

-## Dashboard.vue
+### 2. Dashboard.vue Enhancements

-1. [ ] Implement Chart.js integration for Cash-in vs Cash-out Chart
+- [ ] Implement Chart.js integration for Cash-in vs Cash-out Chart
-   - [ ] Install and set up Chart.js
   - [ ] Create a line or bar chart comparing cash-in and cash-out over time
   - [ ] Add a threshold indicator to the chart

-2. [ ] Implement Running Total of Cash-in-hand
+- [ ] Implement Running Total of Cash-in-hand
   - [ ] Calculate the difference between total cash-in and total cash-out
   - [ ] Display the result prominently on the dashboard

-3. [ ] Implement Total Cash-out by Category per Week
+- [ ] Implement Total Cash-out by Category per Week
   - [ ] Group cash-out transactions by category and week
   - [ ] Create a stacked bar chart or pie chart to visualize this data

-4. [ ] Create a fetchDashboardData function to populate all dashboard components
-   - [ ] Fetch data from local IndexedDB
-   - [ ] Update reactive variables with fetched data

-5. [ ] Implement error handling and loading states for all data fetching operations

-## Cloud Synchronization

-6. [ ] Set up a cloud database (e.g., Firebase Realtime Database or Firestore)

-7. [ ] Modify cashInStore.js and cashOutStore.js:
-   - [ ] Update addCashInEntry and addCashOutEntry to immediately update local IndexedDB
-   - [ ] Add functions to sync new entries to the cloud database

-8. [ ] Create a new composable (e.g., useCloudSync.js):
-   - [ ] Implement a function to push local data to the cloud
-   - [ ] Implement a function to fetch data from the cloud and update local IndexedDB

-9. [ ] Add cloud synchronization to cash-in and cash-out form submission processes

-## Scheduled Cloud Fetch

-10. [ ] Implement a daily scheduled fetch from the cloud:
-    - [ ] Create a new composable (e.g., useScheduledSync.js)
-    - [ ] Implement a function to check if a daily sync is needed
-    - [ ] Use browser's localStorage to store the last sync timestamp
-    - [ ] Trigger the cloud fetch if a day has passed since the last sync

-11. [ ] Integrate the scheduled fetch into the app:
-    - [ ] Call the check function on app startup (in a plugin or app.vue)
-    - [ ] Trigger the fetch if needed, updating all stores with new data

-## Dashboard Components

-12. [ ] Create a CashFlowChart.vue component:
-    - [ ] Implement Chart.js to visualize cash-in vs cash-out
-    - [ ] Add props for data input and customization
-    - [ ] Implement the threshold indicator

-13. [ ] Create a CashInHand.vue component:
-    - [ ] Display the current cash-in-hand amount
-    - [ ] Add a simple trend indicator (up/down arrow)

-14. [ ] Create a WeeklyExpenses.vue component:
-    - [ ] Implement a chart to show expenses by category
-    - [ ] Add filters for selecting different weeks

-## Data Processing
+### 3. Data Management and Processing

-15. [ ] Create utility functions for data processing (in utils/financialCalculations.js):
+- [ ] Create utility functions for data processing (in utils/financialCalculations.js):
   - [ ] Function to calculate running total
   - [ ] Function to group transactions by week and category
   - [ ] Function to calculate cash flow over time
+- [ ] Create a fetchDashboardData function to populate all dashboard components
+  - [ ] Fetch data from local IndexedDB
+  - [ ] Update reactive variables with fetched data
+- [ ] Implement error handling for all data fetching operations
+  - [ ] Create a global error handling strategy (e.g., error handling composable)

+### 4. Performance and Accessibility Improvements

+- [ ] Implement loading states for all data fetching operations
+- [ ] Optimize database queries for large datasets
+- [ ] Implement caching strategies for frequently accessed data
+- [ ] Ensure accessibility for all components
+  - [ ] Add proper ARIA attributes
+  - [ ] Implement keyboard navigation
+- [ ] Set up performance monitoring
+  - [ ] Use Vue DevTools for development performance monitoring
+  - [ ] Consider implementing a third-party service for production monitoring

+### 5. User Experience Enhancements

+- [ ] Implement error messages and notifications for user actions
+- [ ] Add tooltips or help text to explain dashboard elements
+- [ ] Create a user onboarding process or tutorial for new users

-## Testing
+## Phase 2: Testing

+- [ ] Set up testing environment (e.g., Vitest for unit and component testing)
-16. [ ] Write unit tests for new utility functions and store actions
+- [ ] Write unit tests for utility functions in financialCalculations.js
-17. [ ] Write component tests for new Dashboard components
+- [ ] Write component tests for Dashboard components (CashFlowChart, CashInHand, WeeklyExpenses)
-18. [ ] Implement end-to-end tests for the dashboard page and cloud sync functionality
+- [ ] Write integration tests for the dashboard page

-## Optimization
+- [ ] Set up end-to-end testing environment (e.g., Cypress)

-19. [ ] Implement lazy loading for Dashboard components
+- [ ] Implement end-to-end tests for critical user flows

+## Phase 3: Cloud Implementation Planning

+- [ ] Research and choose a cloud database solution (e.g., Firebase Realtime Database or Firestore)
+- [ ] Design the cloud database schema
+- [ ] Plan the data synchronization strategy between local and cloud storage
+- [ ] Outline the necessary changes to existing components and stores for cloud integration

+### Future Considerations (Post-Cloud Implementation)

+- [ ] Internationalization setup (if expanding to different regions)
+  - [ ] Research and choose an i18n library (e.g., vue-i18n)
-20. [ ] Optimize database queries for large datasets
+  - [ ] Plan for translation management
+- [ ] Enhanced reporting features
+  - [ ] Implement more advanced financial reports and analytics
+- [ ] Mobile responsiveness improvements
+  - [ ] Test and optimize the application for various device sizes
+- [ ] Progressive Web App (PWA) capabilities
-21. [ ] Implement caching strategies for frequently accessed data
+  - [ ] Implement offline functionality
+  - [ ] Add to home screen feature

 ## Documentation

-22. [ ] Update project documentation with new cloud sync features
+- [ ] Update project documentation with new features and components
-23. [ ] Create user guide for understanding the dashboard
+- [ ] Create a user guide for understanding the dashboard
-24. [ ] Document the data flow between local storage and cloud database
+- [ ] Document the data flow between components and stores
+- [ ] Prepare technical documentation for future development and maintenance

+Remember to regularly review and update this TODO list as you progress through the development phases.
+Priorities may shift, and new tasks may arise as you implement and test the various components of the dashboard.